balena-io/pinejs/docs/Hooks.md

 ### api
 An instance of pinejs-client for the current api, using the permissions and transaction of the current request.
 In the case of not being in a transaction, ie in cases where the `tx` argument is null, any requests via this object will be run in their own, separate, transaction.

-### registerRollback
-An argument only supplied for side-effect hooks.
-Used to store the necessary information to undo a hooks side effects.

 See [tx](./CustomServerCode.md#markdown-header-tx_2)